rusch95/rusch95.github.io/_posts/2020-07-26-flippinig-bits.md

 You may have even been exposed to Brogue’s core mechanical conceits through _Pixel Dungeon_,the oft-forked and remixed mobile app, such as I was.[^3]

 While procrastinating working on performance reviews, I had been playing some Brogue.
-Picking up a magic Rapier of Confusion in the game, a quick weapon that you could lunge with for great effect, I enchanted it heavily with magic scrolls.
+Picking up a magic Rapier of Confusion in the game, a quick weapon with powerful lunges, I enchanted it heavily with magic scrolls.

-Stepping on to a new level, I enhanced it one more time with a Scroll of Enchantment.
+Stepping onto a new level, I enhanced it one more time with a Scroll of Enchantment.
-I then went to stab a lone goblin, when my game suddenly crashed.
+I then went to stab a lonesome goblin, when my game suddenly crashed.
 I shrugged, as this is not too uncommon.
 Reloading the game again from my auto-save and appearing at the start of the level, I enchanted the rapier once again and tried to stab the goblin.
 Again, the game crashed.